-This thoughtfully curated, deftly translated selection of Farrokhzad’s poems includes work from her whole writing life, early to late.
-Readers will thoroughly treasure this expansive poet of the quotidian; of longing, loss, and desire; of classical reinvention; of lexical variation and sonic beauty; of terrifying wisdom, hope, and grief.
+Thoughtfully curated and deftly translated by the poet Elizabeth T. Gray, Jr., this selected poems gathers work from Farrokhzad’s whole writing life, early to late, including the entirety of her posthumous book Let Us Believe in the Beginning of the Cold Season, which gives this collection its name.
+Readers can thoroughly treasure this expansive poet of desire and loss, of classical reinvention, of lexical variation and sonic beauty, of terrifying wisdom, hope, and grief.

 In every culture you have cultural icons, like Shakespeare in Britain.
 Farrokhzad was like that for contemporary Iran, someone who formed the identity of our contemporariness.